AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * Must be known to be reliable before being deployed

-  - With extremely low failure rates, e.g., 1 in 10:superscript:`9` hours (114,080 years)
+  - With extremely low failure rates

+        + e.g., 1 in 10:superscript:`9` hours (114,080 years)

   - Testing alone is insufficient and/or infeasible for such rates

 * Is not necessarily safety-critical (no risk of human loss)